Wrist arthroscopy: Techniques

 In recent years, wrist arthroscopy is becoming a more familiar technique for the diagnosis and treatment of various wrist abnormalities.
-Individual surgeons will have their own preferences, concerning the variety of available techniques.
+Individual surgeons have their own preferences concerning the variety of available techniques.
 In this subsection, not all techniques will be described.
 A description of the most commonly used techniques will be given.

 Before surgery

-To prevent postoperative infections, the amount of pathogens in the operating-room has to be minimized.
+To prevent postoperative infections, the amount of pathogens in the operating room has to be minimized.
 In order to achieve this, the surgeon, assistants, equipment and the operation area have to be sterile during the operation.
-Furthermore, the doors in the operating-room should not be opened, or this should at least be limited.
+Furthermore, the doors in the operating room should not be opened, or this should at least be limited.
 Before the patient can undergo wrist arthroscopy, they must be positioned in a specific way.
 This operation procedure has already been thoroughly described earlier in subsection ‘’Procedure’’.
 The patient will only be operated on when every requirement for surgery is implemented.

 Entrance

-To perform wrist arthroscopy, the instruments will have to be inserted in the wrist.
-The surgeon will start by making a small incision for creating a so-called portal.
-The different portals will be further discussed in the next section.
+To perform wrist arthroscopy, the instruments are inserted in the wrist.
+The surgeon starts by making a small incision for creating a portal.
+The different portals are further discussed in the next section.
 After the incision has been made, the portal is used to insert a scope.
 This scope will provide the visualization.
-In that way, the surgeon will be able to orient within the joint of the wrist.
+In that way, the surgeon can orient within the joint of the wrist.
 Once a clear view of the wrist is obtained, a possible problem can be identified.
 This problem, for example a TFCC lesion, may then immediately be solved by operative treatment.

 Portals

 A patient may suffer from various illnesses regarding the wrist.
 Examples include TFCC lesion, scapholunate and lunotriquetral instability, ganglions, and synovitis.
 These illnesses concern many different tissues and structures.
-By using just one portal, one will never be able to visualize all these structures and tissues.
+By using just one portal, one cannot visualize all these structures and tissues.
 For that reason, several portals exist, each having its own function (Table 1).
 The traditional portals are at the back of the hand (dorsal side), because many neurovascular structures are at risk at the palmar side of the hand.